cabrerac/semi-automatic-literature-survey/README.md

 python main.py parameters_ar.yaml
 ```

 A simple self-explanatory example of a search parameters file can be found in `./parameters_ar.yaml`.
-Alternatively, a more complex one including semantic filters can be found in `./parameters_doa.yaml`
+Alternatively, a parameters file including semantic filters can be found in `./parameters_end.yaml`

 # References